AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * CALORIES: Your target value for calories intake, in terms of calories.
 The target value must be a positive integer.
 * PROTEIN: Your target for protein intake, in terms of milligrams.
 The target value must be a positive integer.
 * CARB: Your target value for carbohydrate intake, in terms of milligrams.
 The target value must be a positive integer.
-* FAT: Your target value for fats intake, in terms of milligrams.
+* FATS: Your target value for fats intake, in terms of milligrams.
 The target value must be a positive integer.

-**Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FAT) must be present!**
+**Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FATS) must be present!**

 You can create one or multiple nutrient goals at once with this command.